 The historical volatility of a portfolio on any Index Business Day is determined based on the weight and historical volatility of each of the Index Components that make up that portfolio on that Index Business Day, as well as the degree of historical correlation among those Index Components.
-A portfolio with a lower degree of correlation among its assets will have a lower volatility than a portfolio with a higher degree of correlation among its assets are the same.
-This is because the daily returns of assets with a lower degree of correlation, resulting in less variability in portfolio returns for a portfolio composed of assets with a lower degree of correlation and more variability in portfolio returns for a portfolio composed of assets with a lower degree of correlation.
+A portfolio with a lower degree of correlation among its assets will have a lower volatility than a portfolio with a higher degree of correlation among its assets if the volatilities and weights of the individual assets are the same.
+This is because the daily returns of assets with a lower degree of correlation, resulting in less variability in portfolio returns for a portfolio composed of assets with a lower degree of correlation and more variability in portfolio returns for a portfolio composed of assets with a higher degree of correlation.